 Ever wanted to join the peloton?
 Have you yearned to take your place on the start line of a European cyclosportive, or simply been inspired to go up a gear from your normal cycle commute?
 Now’s your chance…

 Roughly equivalent to a marathon, a cyclosportive encapsulates the best bits of bike racing, touring and long-distance cycling – the challenge, the adrenaline and ultimately the amazing achievement.
 It’s an experience you’ll want to share!
-Emulate the masters on the Etape du Tour, hone your skills in homage to your heroes up the cols of the Tour de France or attempt to ‘tyre’ yourself out on the pave (cobbles) of the Tour of Flanders cyclosportive – all accompanied by fellow enthusiasts and a support team to rival the pros.
+Join the peloton and emulate the masters on the Gran Fondo Mont Ventoux, hone your skills in homage to your heroes up the cols of the Tour de France or attempt to ‘tyre’ yourself out on the Cape Argus Cycle tour – all accompanied by fellow enthusiasts and a support team to rival the pros.
 You can even follow hot on the heels of the professionals, cycling their routes a mere 24 hours after them.
-Exodus’ small group style is perfect for tackling a challenge like this, so leave the velodrome behind and check out our brand new selection.
+Exodus’ small group style is perfect for tackling a challenge like this, so leave the turbo trainer behind and check out our brand new selection.